Last Updated: July 2014

 - the types of courses in which the applicant excelled or did poorly.

-LSAC will produce an index calculation on the Credential Assembly Service Law School Report to the law school.
+LSAC will produce an index calculation on the CAS Report to the law school.
 The index calculation is unique for each law school.
 The index is a convenient starting place for the evaluation of each applicant.
 It is based on a combination of LSAT score and undergraduate grade-point average (UGPA), as specified by the law school.
 A law school should base its index formula on evidence of the predictive value of LSAT and UGPA for that particular law school.
 The validity study available annually to each law school by LSAC provides a formula for the statistically optimal combination of these two predictors.
 A law school should have a carefully considered justification if it uses any other index formula.

 The simplicity and seeming precision of the index figure poses a risk that excessive weight will be placed on it.
 Admission officials should remember that the index is derived using methods that are subject to limitations discussed in the Guide to LSAC Admission Services and Policies.